face-it/Hangfire.Tags/README.md

 - **Filtering**: allows filtering of tags based on tags and states, this makes it easy to requeue failed jobs with a certain tag.
 - **Searching**: allows you to search for tags
 - **Storages**: has an storage for SQL Server, MySql, PostgreSql and initial Redis support
+- **Dark and light mode**: supports the new dark and light mode support of Hangfire

 ## Setup